Everyplace in Kansas – S

 Sylvia Reno Current Town It was on the Atchison, Topeka & Santa Fe Railroad.

 Syracuse Hamilton Current Town County seat.
-On the Mountain Branch of the Santa Fe Trail and the Atchison, Topeka & Santa Fe Railroad.
+It was on the Mountain Branch of the Santa Fe Trail and the Atchison, Topeka & Santa Fe Railroad.

 Syracuse Wilson Lost Town